abishekrsrikaanth/Laravel4_StripeHelper/README.md

 Update them in YOUR public folder.
 Not the VENDOR one, which is overwritten when you 'composer update'

+The most important being: Stripe.setPublishableKey('Your_Publishable_Key_Goes_Here');

 There are three lines, they are marked clearly with comments.
 Update them as necessary.

 ### Run Migrations

+# Note on Migrations:

+You must not have tables currently named `credit_cards`, `orders` or `payment_errors` If you do, that's fine, just change the migration table names/fields in /vendor/anthonyvipond/stripehelper/src/migrations as necessary

 ~~~